-On the island of Hawaii it is estimated that up to 90 percent of the anchialine pools have been destroyed or altered by human activities (Brock 2004, p. i).
+On the island of Hawaii, it is estimated that up to 90 percent of the anchialine pools have been destroyed or altered by human activities (Brock 2004, p. i).
 The more recent human modifications of anchialine pools include the bulldozing and filling of pools (Bailey-Brock and Brock 1993 p.354).
-Dumping of refuse and the introduction of nonnative fish (see Disease or Predation below) has impacted other anchialine pools on this island (Brock 2004, pp. 13-17).
+Dumping of garbage and the introduction of nonnative fish (see Disease or Predation below) has impacted other anchialine pools on this island (Brock 2004, pp. 13-17).

-In December 2006, a draft environmental impact statement for the Kona Kai Ola development project on the island of Hawaii, stated that 22 anchialine pools would be destroyed (Oceanit 2006).
-The one pool in which Palaemonella burnsi occurs is adjacent to the area proposed for development.
-While destruction of the pool containing P. burnsi is not expected, the hydrology of this pool may be negatively impacted by the increased water withdrawal required during the life of the project, if it proceeds as planned.
+In December 2006, a draft environmental impact statement for the Kona Kai Ola development project on the island of Hawaii stated that 22 anchialine pools would be destroyed (Oceanit 2006).
+The one pool near this site in which Palaemonella burnsi occurs was adjacent to the area proposed for development.
+While destruction of the pool containing P. burnsi was not expected, the hydrology of this pool may have been negatively impacted by the increased water withdrawal required during the life of the project if it proceeded as planned, but the agreement for the Kona Kai Ola development project was terminated in 2009 with the option for reconsideration left open (Department of Land and Natural Resources (DLNR) 2009).

-The three known Maui pools that contain Palaemonella burnsi, were modified by early Hawaiians and later inhabitants of the area, but are within Ahihi-Kinau NAR.
-Dumping occurs in the Maui NAR, and while none has yet occurred within these pools, this threat remains a possibility (Brock 2004, p. i).
+The three known Maui pools that contain P. burnsi, were modified by early Hawaiians and later inhabitants of the area for use as fish ponds but are within Ahihi-Kinau NAR.
+Dumping of trash is known to occur in the Maui NAR, and while none has yet occurred within pools in this NAR, the threat of dumping remains a possibility (Brock 2004, p. i).

-Damage from use of anchialine pools for swimming and bathing has been documented in the Hawaiian Islands (Brock 2004, pp. 13-17).
-Similar impacts to the anchialine pools for this species on the island of Hawaii and Maui are possible but have not, at present, been documented.
+Trampling damage from use of anchialine pools for swimming and bathing has been documented in the Hawaiian Islands (Brock 2004, pp. 13-17).
+Similar impacts to the anchialine pools for this species on the island of Hawaii and Maui are possible but have not been documented.